 Known for extreme flexibility, PCA Chicago delivers a wide variety of packaging solutions, plus inventory management and full-service assembly/packout, value analysis, package testing, presentation mockups and quick sample turnaround.
-We also specialize in small order quantities and short lead times, all while achieving a remarkable standard of quality.
+We specialize in doing the “hard to do” while achieving short lead times and a remarkable standard of quality.

 Point-of-sale (POS) packaging is intended to serve both as a container and a sales tool to attract attention on the store shelf.
 It is usually printed with high-quality graphics and is typically the primary package that the consumer removes from the shelf and takes home with the product inside.

 Point-of-purchase (POP) displays are corrugated structures, usually printed with high-quality graphics, that contain multiple sellable units of a product and serve as sales tools for the product.

 The ability to print more than one ink color directly on the corrugated board in a single pass through the converting equipment.

 Corrugated board made with a smaller flute profile, primarily E, F or N flute.
 Microflute is frequently used for primary packaging and provides for a smoother print surface.

 The process of adhering a lithographically-printed label onto a combined corrugated sheet.
 Full labels cover the entire corrugated sheet; spot labels cover only a portion of the sheet.